solvialab/infragate-landing/docs/integration.md

 **Audit log** — every provisioning, scaling, and destroy operation is recorded with user identity, operation, cluster name, outcome, and duration.
 The log is append-only and available to admins at `GET /api/v1/admin/audit`.

-**Least privilege** — the IAM policy in Section 3.1 grants only the permissions Infragate needs.
+**Least privilege** — the IAM policy in Section 9.1 grants only the permissions Infragate needs.
 Do not use a tenancy-admin user as the service account.

+**Supply chain** — images are built and signed by the reference GitHub Actions and GitLab CI pipelines.
+For highly regulated environments, mirror published images into your own registry (OCIR, Harbor, Artifactory) and pin by SHA256 digest rather than tag.

 ---

+For user and admin workflow see [README.md](./README.md).
 For deployment assistance or enterprise support, contact [support@infragate.cloud](mailto:support@infragate.cloud).